caraml-dev/turing/docs/how-to/create-a-router/configure-traffic-rules.md

 ![](../../.gitbook/assets/create_router_rules_priority.png)

 In addition, orthogonality checks have been put in-place to disallow overlapping rules.
-An example is as described below:
+Some examples are as described below:

 | Rule | Conditions |
 |------|------------|